Declension: Pronouns

 Pronouns in English have more complex declensions.
 For example, the first person "I":

 Whereas nouns do not distinguish between the subjective (nominative) and objective (oblique) cases, some pronouns do; that is, they decline to reflect their relationship to a verb or preposition, or case.
 Consider the difference between he (subjective) and him (objective), as in "He saw it" and "It saw him"; similarly, consider who, which is subjective, and the objective whom (although it is increasingly common to use who for both).

 The one situation where gender is still clearly part of the English language is in the pronouns for the third person singular.
 Consider the following:

 The distinguishing of neuter for persons and non-persons is peculiar to English.
 This has existed since the 14th century.
 However, the use of singular they is often restricted to specific contexts, depending on the dialect or the speaker.
 It is most typically used to refer to a single person of unknown gender (e.g. "someone left their jacket behind") or a hypothetical person where gender is insignificant (e.g. "If someone wants to, then they should").
-Its use has expanded in recent years due to increasing social recognition of persons who do not identify themselves as male or female. (see gender-nonbinary) Note that the singular they still uses plural verb forms, reflecting its origins.
+Its use has expanded in recent years due to increasing social recognition of persons who do not identify themselves as male or female (see gender-nonbinary).
+The singular they still uses plural verb forms, reflecting its origins.